 Government Funds received in Advance are invested in Term Deposits with maturity dates corresponding with the expected expenditure dates.
 The interest is transferred to the Government Funds received in Advance for use in accordance with the MFAT rules.

-The Bequest Fund holds funds that were received from a single bequest in 2016.
-These unrestricted funds have been annually adjusted for inflation, partially used to fund new programmes and are currently invested at 3.05% for a term of 12 months.
+The Bequest Fund holds funds that were received from two significant bequests in 2016 and 2023.
+These unrestricted funds have been partially used to fund new programmes.

 7 RECEIVABLES